 There are many roads within the boundaries of Portugal Cove-St. Philip’s which are not owned and maintained by the Town.
 The roads and associated organization with responsibility are listed below.
-Inquiries and concerns related to these roads should be directed to the appropriate organization identified below.
+Inquiries and concerns related to these roads can be submitted directly to the associated organization (contact information listed below) or to the Town’s Public Works Department.
+We are regularly in contact with the Provincial Department of Transportation and Works, and all reports submitted to the Town’s Public Works Department will be relayed to the province.

 Beachy Cove Road